 The Supervisory Board is independent of the Management Board.
 Twelve of its members are elected by the firm’s partners for a four year terms of office, with six seats being filled every two years.
 In addition, the Chairman of the Management Board and those partners who have been elected to the board of PricewaterhouseCoopers International Limited (that is the Global Board, and excluding any partner who would be ineligible to stand for election to the Supervisory Board) are ex-officio members who are deemed as elected members in certain circumstances as set out in the Members’ Agreement.

 The Supervisory Board generally meets monthly but may occasionally hold additional meetings as necessary.
 Six of the current elected Supervisory Board members took office on 1 January 2015 and six on 1 January 2017.

 The Supervisory Board currently has four committees.

 The Partner Affairs Committee: The overriding aim of this committee is to ensure that partners are fairly treated as partners and to satisfy itself that the firm has appropriate processes and procedures to ensure the successful development of partners over their careers.
 The committee reviews all matters relating to partners’ interests as partners as a basis for advising the Supervisory Board.
-The review covers matters put to the Supervisory Board for approval, matters for noting or matters for advising on from the Executive Board (or the Clients and Markets Executive), and also matters raised by partners through the Supervisory Board or by the Supervisory Board itself.
+The review covers matters put to the Supervisory Board for approval, matters for noting or matters for advising on from the Management Board (or the Partner Matters Committee), and also matters raised by partners through the Supervisory Board or by the Supervisory Board itself.

 The Audit and Risk Committee: This committee has responsibility for reviewing the policies and processes for identifying, assessing and managing risks within the firm.
 It oversees the management of those risks, including financial control, compliance and independence.

 The Strategy and Governance Committee: This committee proposes to the Supervisory Board a forward agenda to assist it effectively to commit time to strategic issues facing the LLP as well as to routine operational matters.
 It also deals with governance matters and transactions.

 For the terms of reference of the Supervisory Board and of the Audit and Risk Committee, please go to Terms of Reference.